fieldtrip/website/faq/open_data.md

 NeuroTechX maintains a list of [Open EEG datasets](https://github.com/NeuroTechX/awesome-bci#brain-databases).

-## Other ECoG datasets
+## Other IEEG datasets

-Kahana and Rizutto have released [EGoG data from 251 subjects](http://memory.psych.upenn.edu/RAM_Public_Data) collected during Phase I and II of the Restoring Active Memory (RAM) project.
+Kahana and Rizutto have released [ECoG data from 251 subjects](http://memory.psych.upenn.edu/RAM_Public_Data) collected during Phase I and II of the Restoring Active Memory (RAM) project.
 The dataset includes information from 700 sessions, and for every patient, intracranial recording files from 100 to 200 electrode channels, neuro-anatomical information indicating the location of each electrode, precise records of patient behavior and the experimental design documents.

 ## Other LFP and spike datasets